EpsilonSolutions/netscaler-command-reference/docs/lsn/lsn-static/lsn-static.md

 IPv4 address, already existing on the NetScaler ADC as type LSN, to be used as NAT IP address for this mapping entry.

 <b>natPort</b>
-NAT port for this LSN mapping entry.
+NAT port for this LSN mapping entry. * represents all ports being used.
+Used in case of static wildcard Maximum value: 65535

 <b>destIP</b>
 Destination IP address for the LSN mapping entry.